 - Methionine.
 This amino acid plays a critical role in metabolism and detoxification.
 It’s also necessary for tissue growth and the absorption of zinc and selenium, minerals that are also important for your overall health and wellbeing

 - Leucine.
 Like valine, leucine is also a BCAA that is critical for protein synthesis and muscle repair.
-It also contributes to the regulation of blood sugar levels, aids wound healing, and produces growth hormones too
+It also contributes to the regulation of blood sugar levels, and aids wound healing.

 - Isoleucine.
 The last of the three BCAAs, isoleucine is involved in muscle metabolism and is heavily concentrated in muscle tissue.
 It’s also important for immune function and haemoglobin production